nico-aero/Detox/docs/APIRef.DetoxObjectAPI.md

 :warning: **Beta**

-This is similar to the `traceCall()` API, except that it gives more freedom with respect to when a section's start and ending times are defined, so as to monitor a nontrivial flow.
+This is similar to the `traceCall()` API, except that it gives more freedom with respect to when a section’s start and ending times are defined, so as to monitor a nontrivial flow.
 As a usage example:

 ```js
 it('Verify sanity things', async () => {